Best Backpack for Thailand | How to Pick a Backpack for Thailand

 Impeccable organization

-This should be your number one priority when choosing a travel backpack for Thailand!
-In fact it was this reason that led us to start this company and build the best front-loading backpack.
-When traveling in Thailand, you’ll consistently see disheveled looking backpackers on street corners or at bus stations frantically unloading their lives belonging from a top-loading hiking backpack.
+This is your number one priority when choosing a travel backpack for Thailand!
+In fact, it was this reason that led us to start this company.
+In Thailand, it’s common to see disheveled backpackers on street corners frantically unloading their lives belonging from a top-loading hiking backpack.
 Your life doesn’t have to be like this!
-The right travel backpack should open like a suitcase, have tons of pockets and provide you with complete access to everything inside.
-It should provide a spot for keeping dirty gear or shoes separate, and packing cubes are always a plus!
-We even put a secret pocket into our backpack for those times that you need to stash a small valuable like your bank card or passport.
+The right travel backpack should open like a suitcase, have tons of pockets and provide you with easy access to everything inside.
+Ideally you’ll even have a spot for keeping dirty gear or shoes separate, or packing cubes!
 Take it from me, there is nothing worse than scrambling to pack for an early morning bus after a late night out with too many Chang!
 Make this process as easy as possible with a pack that focuses on organization.

 Weatherproof